nathansebhastian/react-form-companion/README.md

 # React Form Companion

-This is a React application for explaining how React Form works
+This is a React application for explaining how React Form works.
+The app is created from `create-react-app`.

+To run this application:
+1. do `npm install`
+2. do `npm start`

 ## Lessons list and links to code: